What is the QA Revolution?

 So you are probably curious about the name of this website and want to learn more about it.
 I have been building this website for many years.
 My passion is software testing and I really enjoy learning as software testing is changing every year.
 I enjoy sharing my knowledge and passion with other people.
 I am hoping this website will be helpful for you and that you will learn something when you stop for a visit.

-Many years ago, while I was completing my MBA, I began to learn the importance of marketing and how it could help transform the current software testing organization that I was leading.
+Many years ago, while I was completing my MBA, I began to learn the importance of marketing and how it could help transform the current testing organization that I was leading.
 I met with the team and discussed the idea and wanted to learn more about why we were struggling and what we needed to do to become a critical pillar within the IT organization.
 We talked about some of the mistakes we had made in missing some defects, but I also encouraged them that we needed to build a brand and market it outside our team.
 Everybody embraced it, and we came up with a team name and called ourselves The QA Revolution.
 I wanted the team to be able to hold their heads up high and be proud of the work that they had done.
-We built a software testing brand and literally started the QA Revolution!
+We built a quality brand and literally started QA Revolution!
 We created posters, created a logo, had signature lines for our email and developed websites that would help to build our brand.
 This was a tremendous hit, and because of that, suddenly being on the QA team was cool, and others wanted to come join the team.
 And believe it or not, they did.
 I am talking developers and engineers..the cool kids wanted to join the cooler organization.

 I tell the story in order to build a point, that building a brand is important.
 It helps to define who you are and where you are going.
 It establishes a vision with a mission.
 These days people are looking for something to believe in that they can fully embrace.
 Those memories will live on forever, and I am looking forward to be able to reproduce that again and again.